FLAVORS OF CULTURAL APPROPRIATION

 - Determine the context in which you will be using something from another culture.

-- Education yourself about other cultures.
+- Educate yourself about other cultures.
 Learn what is sacred in these cultures.

 - Explore your own ancestors’ cultures.
 Learn about your own cultural roots.